Darren Fells: Detroit Lions

 On March 11, 2017, Fells signed a one-year, $1.5 million contract with the Detroit Lions.

-Fells entered training camp competing with Cole Wick, Khari Lee, and Michael Roberts to be the backup tight end.
-He was named the backup behind Eric Ebron to begin the regular season.
+He entered training camp competing with Cole Wick, Khari Lee, and Michael Roberts to be the backup tight end.
+Fells was named the backup behind Eric Ebron to begin the regular season.
 Ebron struggled with drops in the first half of the season, and Fells saw increased snaps and eventually started in place of him.

+During a Week 5 27–24 loss to the Panthers, Fells had his first two-touchdown game when he recorded two passes for 24 yards, both for touchdowns.
+In the next game against the Saints, Fells had two receptions for 26 yards and a touchdown during the 52–38 road loss.

 Fells finished the 2017 season with 17 receptions for 177 yards and three touchdowns in 16 games and 13 starts.

 Cleveland Browns

 On March 15, 2018, Fells signed a three-year contract with the Cleveland Browns.

-He played in 16 games with 11 starts, recording 11 receptions for 117 yards and three touchdowns.
+During a Week 4 45–42 overtime road loss to the Oakland Raiders, Fells had a 49-yard touchdown reception.
+He finished the 2018 season with 11 receptions for 117 yards and three touchdowns in 16 games and 11 starts.

 On March 11, 2019, Fells was released by the Browns.

 Houston Texans

+2019 season

 On March 18, 2019, Fells signed a one-year contract with the Houston Texans.

+During a Week 3 27–20 road victory over the Los Angeles Chargers, Fells had five receptions for 49 yards and his first touchdown of the season.
+Two weeks later against the Atlanta Falcons, he recorded two receptions for 20 yards, both for touchdowns, in the 53–32 victory.
+During a Week 8 27–24 victory over the Raiders, Fells had six receptions for 58 yards and two touchdowns.

-In Week 13 against the New England Patriots, Fells set the single-season record for most touchdown receptions by a tight end in Texans' history, a record previously held by Owen Daniels and Joel Dreessen.
-Fells finished the regular season with 34 receptions for 341 yards and seven touchdowns, all career bests.
+During a Week 13 28–22 victory over the New England Patriots, Fells set the single-season record for most touchdown receptions by a tight end in franchise history after recording two receptions for 23 yards and a touchdown.
+The record was previously held by Owen Daniels and Joel Dreessen.

+Fells finished the 2019 season with 34 receptions for 341 yards and seven touchdowns in 16 games and 14 starts, all career-highs.
+In the postseason, he had seven receptions for 59 yards and a touchdown before the Texans lost to the Kansas City Chiefs in the Divisional Round.